lwsjs/local-web-server/README.md

 Use this tool to:

-* Build fast, modern web applications using any tech, framework or architecture.
+* Build any flavour of web application (static site, dynamic site with client or server-rendered content, Single Page Apps, Progessive Web Apps, Angular or React apps etc.)
-* Prototype back-end services (RESTful HTTP API, Microservice, websocket server, Server Sent Events etc.)
+* Prototype any CORS-enabled back-end service (e.g. RESTful HTTP API or Microservice using websockets, Server Sent Events etc.)
 * Monitor activity, analyse performance, experiment with caching strategies etc.

 Features:

+* Modular, extensible and easy to personalise.
+Create, share and consume the plugins which match your requirements.
+* Powerful, extensible command-line interface (add your own options)
 * HTTP, HTTPS and HTTP2 support
-* Modular.
-Create, share and consume middleware, view and server plugins.
 * URL Rewriting to local or remote destinations
 * Single Page Application support
 * Response mocking